stanford-cs248/project/README.md

 ## The Project Proposal ##

 Please submit a proposal via Canvas.
 Your proposal can be short (2 pages max), but it should clearly state your plans for the project.
-Please follow the guidlines/template below:
+If you submit prior to March 4th, please let the staff know on Piazza so they can give you feedback early.
+Please follow the guidelines/template below:

 The proposal will have the following sections: